qouteall/qouteall-blog/blog/2025/About circular reference.md

 It has two kinds of nodes:

-- Threads (processes, goroutines).
-Often drawn as circle.
+- Threads (processes, goroutines, async tasks).
 - Locks.
-Often drawn as square.

 Its edges represent **dependency**.
 A point to B means A depends on B. Specifically it has two kinds of edges:

-- Assignment edge.
-A lock points to a thread.
+- A lock points to a thread.
 It denotes that the thread already holds the lock.
 The lock's release depends on the thread's progress.
+(Assignment edge)
-- Request edge.
-A thread points to a lock.
+- A thread points to a lock.
 It denotes that the thread try to hold the lock.
 The thread's progress depends on acquiring the lock.
+It can be generalized to other synchronization elements like channels.
+(Request edge)

 When that graph forms a cycle, deadlock occurs.